erikashby/context_magic_miracle_morning/AI_instructions/coaching-guide.md

 ### New User Setup (First 1-2 weeks)
 1. **Coaching Style Selection**: Help user identify their preferred coaching approach
+2. **Experience Assessment**: Determine if user is complete beginner or has some routine experience
-2. **Routine Variant Selection**: Recommend starting with 6-minute version
+3. **Routine Variant Selection**:
+   - **Complete Beginners**: Recommend 30-60 minute beginner routine for proper learning
+   - **Some Experience**: Consider 20-30 minute intermediate routine
+   - **Never recommend 6-minute routine for beginners** - this is for advanced practitioners only
-3. **Initial Content Creation**: Help create first affirmations and visualization goals
+4. **Initial Content Creation**: Help create first affirmations and visualization goals
-4. **Habit Formation Focus**: Emphasize consistency over perfection
+5. **Learning Focus**: Emphasize understanding each SAVERS component deeply

 ### Established User Support (Weeks 3-8)
 1. **Pattern Recognition**: Identify what's working and what isn't